Nick-Biedlingmaier/geo-ip-blacklist-checker/README.md

-# geo-ip-blacklist-checker #
+# Geo-IP-Blacklist-Checker for Powershell and Bash #

-## Now with more Bash!
-Check Releases. :D
+#### *Update* :

+23 Oct 2025 - Added geoip.sh Bash script to perform the same funtion on Linux.
+More details below the gif.

-Simple Powershell script that queries various dbs and API endpoints and prints your IPv4 and IPv6 public IPs as well as checks them against a handful of known blacklist databases.
+This is a simple Powershell (or Bash!) script that queries various dbs and API endpoints and prints your IPv4 and IPv6 public IPs as well as checks them against a handful of known blacklist databases.

 ## To use: